SpongePowered/SpongeDocs/source/contributing/implementation/codestyle.rst

 Code Conventions
 ================

-* Use `Optionals <https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained>`_ instead of returning ``null`` in the API
+* Use :doc:`/plugin/optional/index` instead of returning
+  ``null`` in the API
 * Method parameters accepting ``null`` must be annotated with ``@Nullable`` (from javax.*), all methods and parameters are ``@Nonnull`` by default.